fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Keep-alive period - 0 = enabled if supported by protocol or OS.
-If negative then keep-alive is disabled.
+Keep-alive period - 0 = enabled if supported by protocol or operating system.
+If negative, then keep-alive is disabled.

 </dd>
 <dt>network</dt>